What is EEE? The mosquito-borne virus that killed a New Hampshire man, explained.

 "This is something that we see with many infectious diseases — that the host might be another animal, maybe a bat, which is what we suspect with COVID, for example, or with Ebola," Gounder said.
 "But in this case, what we think is happening is horses, perhaps other animals are the host.
 Mosquitoes are biting them and then transmitting that infection to humans."

-There have been three additional cases of eastern equine encephalitis in the U.S. this year, according to the U.S. Centers for Disease Control and Prevention, one each in New Jersey, Vermont and Wisconsin.
+There have been three additional cases of eastern equine encephalitis in the U.S. this year, according to the U.S. Centers for Disease Control and Prevention, one each in New Jersey, Vermont, Wisconsin and Massachusetts.
+On Thursday, the Massachusetts Department of Public Health confirmed a second case in the state.

+"There are no risk level changes associated with these findings," the state's health department said in its release.

 CDC Director Mandy Cohen warned that a warming climate is also affecting these kinds of outbreaks.